jparrett/School_District_Analysis/README.md

 - **How is the school summary affected?**

 In the summary per school, the school data for Thomas High School has been adjusted.
-After removing the students, Thomas High School data saw the following changes:
+After removing the students in the formulas for Thomas High School, the data reflected the following changes:

  - .067 decrease in average math score
- - .047 decrease in average reading score
+ - .047 increase in average reading score
  - .086 decrease in passing math percentage
  - .290 decrease in passing reading percentage
  - .318 decrease in overall passing percentage